 WHEREAS, CORE MPO has conducted a public hearing for the Participation Plan updates and has taken into consideration comments made at the public hearing.

-NOW, THEREFORE, BE IT RESOLVED, that the CORE MPO adopts the attached updated Participation Plan.
+NOW, THEREFORE, BE IT RESOLVED, that the Coastal Region Metropolitan Planning Organization adopts the updated Participation Plan.

 CERTIFICATION